-We’ve reviewed 107 pairs of earbuds and in-ears so far and below you’ll find our top picks for the best cheap wireless earbuds divided by price range.
+We’ve reviewed over 75 wireless earbuds and in-ear headphones so far and below you’ll find our top picks for the best budget wireless earbuds divided by price range.
 Check also our recommendations for the best wireless earbuds overall, the best wireless earbuds under $50, the best wireless earbuds under $100, and the best sounding wireless earbuds.

-They have deep, powerful bass that’s sure to please fans of dubstep or hip-hop, but they lack a bit of detail in the treble range, so some may find their bass slightly overpowering.
-In addition, their charging case feels rather thin and doesn’t have a lid, exposing the earbuds to dust while charging.
-That said, their earbuds themselves feel surprisingly well-built, and although they only provide about 3 hours of continuous playback, their case holds up to 5 additional charges for around 15 total hours of battery life.
+If you prefer truly wireless earbuds, get the SoundPeats TrueFree.
+They don't sound as neutral as the JBL Endurance Sprint Wireless, but they're more comfortable.
+They have a compact, low-profile design that fits very securely, which is great when you're on-the-go.
+Their deep, powerful bass is sure to please fans of dubstep or hip-hop, but they lack a bit of detail in the treble range, so some may find their bass slightly overpowering.
+They also only provide about 3 hours of continuous playback, but their charging case can hold up to 5 additional charges for an estimated total battery life of 15 hours.

-They have outstandingly accurate audio reproduction, especially for truly wireless in-ears, and provide a satisfactory listening experience overall.
-They’re well-suited for all kinds of music, along with audiobooks or podcasts too.
-They last for about 4 hours on a charge, which isn’t very much, but their charging case can provide up to 3 extra charges for around 16 hours of battery life in total if you take breaks to charge them in their case every now and then.
+These wireless in-ears have outstandingly accurate audio reproduction and provide a satisfactory listening experience overall.
+They’re well-suited for all kinds of music, along with audiobooks or podcasts.
+They last for about 4 hours on a charge, which isn’t very much, but their charging case can provide up to 3 extra charges for around 16 hours of battery life in total if you take breaks to charge them in their case now and then.

-Our recommendations above are what we think are currently the best cheap Bluetooth earbuds to buy for most people in each price range.
+Our recommendations above are what we think are currently the best budget wireless earbuds to buy for most people in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).